Guided 10 Day Summer Vacation Package of Iceland's Complete Ring Road with Free Days in Reykjavik

 You will then venture towards the mystical Hvítserkur area.
-This part of the country is a favourite for photographers because of the unusual rock formation off the shore which is also called Hvítserkur.
-Legend has it, this rock was once an angry troll that ignored the rising sun and was turned to stone by the rays of light.
+This part of the country is a favorite for photographers because of the unusual rock formation off the shore, also called Hvítserkur.
+Legend has it.
+This rock was once an angry troll that ignored the rising sun and was turned to stone by light rays.

-You can fill your time today in a number of ways.
-The first is to spend the day getting fully acquainted with Iceland’s capital, Reykjavík, checking out its famous landmarks, visiting its pubs and restaurants and taking strolls around some of its most quaint neighbourhoods.
+You can fill your time today in several ways.
+The first is to spend the day getting fully acquainted with Iceland's capital, Reykjavík, checking out its famous landmarks, visiting its pubs and restaurants, and taking strolls around some of its most quaint neighborhoods.

-Alternatively, you could take a day tour to the Snæfellsnes Peninsula, known as “Iceland in Miniature” due to its wide range of eclectic natural attractions, including black sand beaches, glacier-topped stratovolcanoes and iconic mountain peaks.
-Most famously, the peninsula is home to Snæfellsjökull ice cap and “Iceland’s most photographed mountain”, Kirkjufell.
+Alternatively, you could take a day tour of the Snæfellsnes Peninsula, known as "Iceland in Miniature" due to its wide range of eclectic natural attractions, including black sand beaches and glacier-topped stratovolcanoes and iconic mountain peaks.
+Most famously, the peninsula is home to Snæfellsjökull ice cap and "Iceland's most photographed mountain", Kirkjufell.